January 14 2021

 - Aids in weight loss process

 The most popular use of L-carnitine is its effectiveness in the weight loss process.
 L-carnitine functions by transporting more fatty acids in our cells for energy production.
 This in turn allows our body to burn fat and lose weight.
 An analysis of nine studies conducted on obese and older adults showed that people on the consumption of L-carnitine lost 2.9 pounds more weight than people who didn't consume.

 According to some animal studies, Acetyl-L-carnitine was found to be very effective in preventing age-related mental decline issues.
 It was also effective in improving markers in learning.
 Human studies also indicated that consumption of Acetyl-L-carnitine aided in reversing the decline in brain function associated with brain diseases such as Alzheimer's.
 Furthermore, it also improved brain function in normal older people who were not suffering from any brain diseases.
 Acetyl-L-carnitine even protected the brain from cell damage in specific cases.
 According to a 90-day study, people with alcohol addiction to consuming 2 grams of Acetyl-L-carnitine daily noticed a significant improvement in all measures of their brain function.

 - Improvement in heart health

 L-carnitine was seen as a potential health supplement for reducing blood pressure as well as the inflammatory processes associated with heart diseases according to some studies.
 According to a study, consuming 2 grams of Acetyl-L-carnitine daily resulted in a 10-point drop in systolic blood pressure.
 L-carnitine was also efficacious in improving conditions in patients suffering from heart disorders like coronary heart disease and chronic heart failure.
-Moreover, a 12-month study also supported L-carnitine's effectiveness in reducing health failure and deaths in cardiac patients.

 - Improvement in exercise performance